This article has links to products and services we love, which we may make commission from.

 If you aren’t a member yourself, you can join as a guest of a member; there is no public access to this course otherwise.

-Celebrities, politicians, and professional athletes and coaches are among the members of the elite Nantucket Golf Club.
+Celebrities, politicians, professional athletes, and coaches are among the members of the elite Nantucket Golf Club.

 Whether you count yourself part of this group or not, you might be on the island during the annual Nantucket Golf Club Foundation’s Children’s Charity Classic.